bu-rcs/Intro_to_SCC/code/python/gpu/README.md

 ```

-**Note**: Do not change the values of `CUDA_VISIBLE_DEVICES` environment variables.
-They are set by the batch system when you request GPU resources.
+**Note**: Do not change the value of `CUDA_VISIBLE_DEVICES` environment variable.
+It is set by the batch system when you request GPU resources.

 ## Checking GPU resource usage